FIRE WATCH: Red Rock grows to over 62,000 acres - Local News 8

 Fire resources – 1 Helicopter, 2 engines, 3 crews, and miscellaneous overhead

-Fire managers continue to be actively engaged on the Commissary Fire which is

-burning within the Fall Creek Prescribed fire project area on the Palisades Ranger District.
+Fire managers continue to actively engage on the Commissary Fire, which is burning within the Fall Creek Prescribed fire project area on the Palisades Ranger District.
+Starting today, efforts will be concentrated along Skyline Ridge Road to keep the fire within its designated boundaries.
+Please be mindful of increased fire traffic and drive slowly in the area.

-This fire is continues to burn at a low intensity which provides benefits that include improving forest health, minimizing the spread of insects and disease, removing and reducing invasive species that threaten native species in an ecosystem, improving habitat for numerous species, recycling nutrients back into the soil and promoting the growth of aspen in the area.
+The Commissary fire is burning at a low intensity resulting in several benefits including improving forest health, minimizing the spread of insects and disease, removing and reducing invasive species that threaten native species in an ecosystem, improving habitat for numerous species, recycling nutrients back into the soil and promoting the growth of aspen in the area.

 To see the latest on other fires, visit inciweb.wildfires.gov